kiwanowski/diversity/README.md

 an affordable DIY and open source alternative to the M8 tracker

 ## Limitations
-The device works with firmware version v2.7.5.
-The firmware needs to be patched with the included ips patch.
+The official firmware needs to be patched to work with this device.

 ## Support